dmitrii-eremin/passion-ts/README.md

    * @param scale (Optional) Scale factor.
    */
   blt(x: number, y: number, img: ImageIndex, u: number, v: number, w: number, h: number, colkey?: Color, rotate?: number, scale?: number): void;
+  /**
+   * Change the color palette or restore the default palette if no parameter is given.
+   * @param pal (Optional) Array of color values to set as the new palette.
+No parameter restores the default palette.
+   */
+  pal(pal?: number[]): void;
+  /**
+   * Change the font used for text rendering.
+Supports any BDF font format.
+   * @param font (Optional) The BdfFont object to use.
+No parameter restores the default font.
+   */
+  font(font?: BdfFont): void;
 }
 ```